-The S-Device Supervisor object has an attribute called Device Status [0x31, 1, 11] that operates in parallel to this attribute and provides additional application information that is not available using this attribute.
+The S-Device Supervisor object has an attribute called Device Status that operates in parallel to this attribute and provides additional device information that is not available using this attribute.
 It is recommended that users use the S-Device Supervisor Device Status attribute for determining the status of the device.
 The table below defines the valid values that can be returned when reading the Identity Object Status attribute.
 Note that the Status attribute values are Bit oriented.